Newburgh, New York: 20th and 21st centuries

 In the late 1960s and early 1970s, the city's response to the economic decline was an ambitious urban renewal plan.
 The city's historic waterfront area, an area composed of several square blocks which included numerous historically significant buildings, was completely demolished between 1970 and 1973.
 Residents were relocated, or were supposed to be relocated, to newer housing projects around Muchattoes Lake in the city's interior.

 A grand complex that was planned for the urban renewal area was never built when state and federal spending began to dry up after the 1973 oil crisis.
 To this day, the blocks which slope down to the river remain open, grassy slopes, offering sweeping views of the Hudson but generating no property taxes for the city.
 Public sentiment is mixed on whether they should be built on again at all, and the city's view-protection ordinances make it less likely.
 Below, the waterfront was developed in the late 1990s after the city was once again able to secure grants from the state's Environmental Protection fund for riprap to stabilize the shoreline.

-In the early 1960s, city manager Joseph McDowell Mitchell and the council attracted nationwide attention and the admiration of political conservatives when they attempted to require welfare recipients to pick up their payments at police headquarters.
-Mitchell later announced a program aimed largely at African Americans on welfare, whom many in the community blamed for its economic problems.
-The program would have denied welfare payments to all after three months except the aged, the blind and the handicapped.
-Those affected would have largely been single mothers of young children, the only category in which blacks were predominant.
+In the early 1960s, city manager Joseph McDowell Mitchell and the council attracted nationwide attention when they attempted to require welfare recipients to pick up their payments at police headquarters.
+Mitchell later announced a program that would have denied welfare payments after three months except to the aged, the blind and the handicapped.
 After opposition by both state and federal officials, the program created a national controversy and never went into effect.
-Along with the failed urban renewal, the mid to late 1960s in Newburgh were also marked by race riots and other tensions.

 Newburgh in the early 21st century is more racially diverse than previously, with a growing Latin American immigrant population (mainly of Mexican descent) in addition to the city's sizable African American demographic.
-Economic development has been a major concern, but poorly realized, as the good jobs once found in the local manufacturing sector have not been replaced.
-Pockets of poverty persist in the city, often mere blocks away from its many historical and architectural landmarks.
-In addition to this, the city has been facing issues regarding illegal immigration, like many other cities across the United States, ranging from overcrowded apartment buildings to mild racial conflict.